 Keep them in an air-tight container in the fridge for up to 4 days and reheat in the oven (best option to bring some crispiness back) or in the microwave if you are in a pinch.

 This recipe makes for a great side dish for burgers, such as these chickpea burgers and these jackfruit burgers.
 You can also serve these vegetables simply with roasted tofu to bring more plant-based protein to your plate.
-We love this smoky pan-fried tofu, which would go great with this recipe, and you can fry it while the vegetables are in the oven.
+We love this smoky pan-fried tofu and this blackened tofu, which would go great with this recipe, and you can fry it while the vegetables are in the oven.

 You can also easily turn these roasted potatoes and broccoli into a full meal.
 Similarly to my vegan tray bake, include some spiced chickpeas to make this recipe more filling and heartier.
 Simply toss some rinsed and pat dried canned chickpeas with paprika powder and salt and then add them at the same time as the broccoli to roast them.
 Then, serve in a bowl and top with a sauce, such as an avocado green goddess dressing or a vegan spicy buffalo sauce.
+And if you enjoy a little heat, then try drizzle this harissa dressing over.
 I have a "What I eat in a day" you tube video showing how I like to simply serve roasted veggies as a full meal, you should check it out!

 Some recipes will recommend to first soak + dry the chopped potatoes before roasting them in the oven.
 This helps remove the starches surrounding them, which can help them roast and crisp better.
 So, you can add this extra step if you have the time (soak in cold water for 30 min, then pat dry), although I usually don't as I often am in a rush and just want a quick side dish.